fpezzati/Yomoka/README.md

-#Yomoka projec
+#Yomoka project
 [![Build Status](https://travis-ci.org/fpezzati/Yomoka.svg?branch=master)](https://travis-ci.org/fpezzati/Yomoka)

 Yomoka is a sandbox where to mess with technologies I want to learn.
-Maybe I'll got something by all this effort.
+Maybe one day I'll got something back by all this effort :D